Assembling your view…

 Crunching costs, sorting signals, rendering insights.

 The #1 spot goes to Fresno, and the breakdown explains why.
 Renters here pay $1,693/month — saving renters $2,424 per year compared to the national average.
-Meanwhile, Housing is the standout at index 99, keeping costs manageable.
+Meanwhile, Utilities is the standout at index 96, keeping costs manageable.
 The weak spot?
-Healthcare at 100.
+Housing at 112.
 The 30% rent-to-income ratio is a pressure point — for median earners, housing takes more than recommended.

 The numbers say yes.
 And from what we can tell, your lifestyle might say not so fast.
-In Fresno, the healthcare index sits at 100 — not a dealbreaker, but worth knowing about.
+In Fresno, the housing index sits at 112 — above average and worth factoring in.

 Bottom line: Fresno, CA leads this ranking for clear, data-backed reasons — but the "best" city depends on your priorities.
 Click into any city below to see the full detail page with 12-month trend charts, profession-specific salary data, and a breakdown of all five cost categories.
 If you're seriously considering a move, use our salary calculator to model your specific income against these numbers.